interval1066/bpe_framework/README.md

 This test framework serves as an essential tool for developers and researchers working with BPE tokenizers, providing quantitative data to guide optimization efforts and implementation choices.

+Based on the research of Timothy O'Neil, Frederick Warren, et. al.